jflayhart/user-fetch/README.md

 https://user-fetch.vercel.app/

-Since it is a PWA, you can install it on your computer if you wish.
+> Note: Since it is a PWA, meaning it has an active [service worker](https://developer.chrome.com/docs/workbox/service-worker-overview/), you can install it on your computer if you wish.

 ## Run the app locally